Andreev Bay nuclear accident

 The Andreev Bay nuclear accident (Радиационная авария в губе Андреева) (also known as Andreyeva or Andreeva Bay) took place at Soviet naval base 569 in February 1982.

 Andreev Bay was a radioactive waste repository 55 km (34 mi) northwest of Murmansk and 60 km (37 mi) from the Norwegian border, on the western shore of the Zapadnaya Litsa (Kola Peninsula).
 The repository entered service in 1961.
 In February 1982, a nuclear accident occurred in which radioactive water was released from a pool in building #5.
 Cleanup of the accident took place from 1983 to 1989.
 About 700,000 tonnes (770,000 tons) of highly radioactive water leaked into the Barents Sea during that time.
 About 1,000 people took part in the cleanup effort.
 Vladimir Konstantinovich Bulygin, who was in charge of the naval fleet's radiation accidents, received the Hero of the Soviet Union distinction for his work.

 Nuclear fuel repository

 The repository, constructed in the early 1960s, is a naval base on the shore of the Zapadnaya Litsa bay.
-It consists of two piers, a stationary mooring bay, a sanitation facility, spent fuel pools in building #5 (unused since 1989), three 1,000 m3 dry storage containers, a 40,000-tonne crane, an open-air field for storing spent nuclear fuel containers, a security checkpoint, and other technical facilities.
+It consists of two piers, a stationary mooring bay, a sanitation facility, spent fuel pools in building #5 (unused since 1989), three 1,000 m3 dry storage containers, an open-air field for storing spent nuclear fuel containers, a security checkpoint, and other technical facilities.
 The area contains spent nuclear fuel (SNF) in storage facility Building 5 consisting of about 22,000 spent nuclear fuel assemblies, solid radioactive waste (SRW) in storage facility Building 7 and its facilities 7A, 7B, 7D, and 7F, and liquid radioactive waste (LRW) in storage facility Building 6.